ja2ui0/sidecarr/README.md

 # ![Sidecarr logo](/site/favicon.png "Sidecarr logo") Sidecarr

-A lightweight sidebar for self-hosted tools.
+A lightweight side panel for embedding self-hosted tools.
 Nothing more, nothing less.

 ## What It Does